spacebird-dev/charts/charts/paperless/README.md

 Please note that this chart is still relatively new and not all features/values have been tested.
 If you encounter any issues/bugs, feel free to file an issue/PR!

+## Dependencies

+Paperless requires a database and Redis instance to operate.
+By default, this chart provides a `sqlite` DB inside the data volume and a simple Redis instance.
+If you want to use an external DB you can do so by specifying `db.type=mariadb/postgres` and supplying values in `db.external`.
+For redis, set `externalRedis.url` or `externalRedis.existingSecret`.

+Note that this chart does not bundle the Bitnami MariaDB/Postgres/Redis subcharts anymore, since Bitnami has stopped offering free tagged images.

 **Homepage:** <https://github.com/spacebird-dev/charts>

 ## Installation